abiel-source/Brain-Computer-Interface-Game/README.md

 As I gained more knowledge and understanding on the topics of neural networks (from sources online), I recreated the next neural network architecture that I would like to experiment with.
 The greatest concern I had in the previous neural network architecture was that there were too many hidden layers and hence would decrease my model's accuracy.

-In the next model, I plan on decreasing the number of hidden layers (which worked against me before), but in exchange I will increase the number of hidden neurons, testing my previous assumption that more hidden layers were not redundant.
+In the next model, I plan on decreasing the number of hidden layers (which worked against me before), but in exchange I will increase the number of hidden neurons, testing my previous hypothesis that more hidden layers were not redundant.

 ![New Architecture](https://user-images.githubusercontent.com/31304414/125176831-9a474d80-e18b-11eb-84b5-74868f70e11e.png)